-For callable debt securities that have explicit, non-contingent call features and are callable at fixed prices and on preset dates, Accounting Standards Update No. 2017-08 (ASU 2017-08) amends ASC Subtopic 310-20, Receivables - Nonrefundable Fees and Other Costs (formerly FASB Statement No. 91, "Accounting for Nonrefundable Fees and Costs Associated with Originating or Acquiring Loans and Initial Direct Costs of Leases"), to shorten the amortization period for any premiums on such debt securities.
-Under the ASU, after it has been adopted, the excess of the amortized cost basis of such a callable debt security over the amount repayable by the issuer at the earliest call date (i.e., the premium) must be amortized to the earliest call date (unless the institution applies the guidance that allows estimates of future principal prepayments to be considered in the effective yield calculation).
-If the call option is not exercised at its earliest call date, the institution must reset the effective yield using the payment terms of the debt security.1
+For callable debt securities that have explicit, non-contingent call features and are callable at fixed prices and on preset dates, ASC Subtopic 310-20, Receivables - Nonrefundable Fees and Other Costs, requires the amortization period to be limited to its earliest call date for any premiums on such debt securities.
+Under ASC Subtopic 310-20, the excess of the amortized cost basis of such a callable debt security over the amount repayable by the issuer at the earliest call date (i.e., the premium) must be amortized to the earliest call date (unless the institution applies the guidance that allows estimates of future principal prepayments to be considered in the effective yield calculation).
+If the call option is not exercised at its earliest call date, the institution must reset the effective yield using the payment terms of the debt security.

 A premium or discount may also arise when the reporting institution, acting either as a lender or a borrower, is involved in an exchange of a note for assets other than cash and the interest rate is either below the market rate or not stated, or the face amount of the note is materially different from the fair value of the noncash assets exchanged.
 The noncash assets and the related note shall be recorded at either the fair value of the noncash assets or the market value of the note, whichever is more clearly determinable.
 The market value of the note would be its present value as determined by discounting all future payments on the note using an appropriate interest rate, i.e., a rate comparable to that on new loans of similar risk.
 The difference between the face amount and the recorded value of the note is a premium or discount.
 This discount or premium shall be accounted for as an adjustment of the interest income or expense over the life of the note using the interest method described above.
-For further information, see ASC Subtopic 835-30, Interest - Imputation of Interest (formerly APB Opinion No. 21, "Interest on Receivables and Payables").
+For further information, see ASC Subtopic 835-30, Interest - Imputation of Interest.

 Private Company: A private company is a business entity that is not a public business entity.
-For further information, see the Glossary entry for "public business entity."
+For further information, see the Glossary entry for "Public Business Entity."

-Public Business Entity: Accounting Standards Update No. 2013-12.
-"Definition of a Public Business Entity," added this term to the Master Glossary in the Accounting Standards Codification.
+Public Business Entity: Accounting Standards Update No. 2013-12, "Definition of a Public Business Entity," added this term to the Master Glossary in the Accounting Standards Codification.
 The definition states that a business entity, such as bank or savings association, that meets any one of five specified criteria is a public business entity for reporting purposes under U.S. GAAP.
 This also applies for Call Report purposes.
 In contrast, a private company is a business entity that is not a public business entity.
 An institution that is a public business entity is not permitted to apply private company accounting alternatives when preparing its Call Report.